 This Christmas season at Woodside, we’d love for you and your family to be reminded of the sentiment of Christmas through the eyes of the next generation.
-We’ve asked one of our High School students, Grace Wegehaupt, to share with us what Christmas means to her.
+We’ve asked one of our middle school students, Poppy Kelly, to share with us what Christmas means to her.
 As you read, reflect on your own Christmas traditions and be reminded of the true meaning of this season.

 “Santa Claus is coming to town!”
 We hear the familiar song as our family is in the kitchen prepping for Christmas Eve.
 Except this time, it’s not Santa that’s coming to town; it’s family that’s coming to town!
 That’s exactly what Christmas means to me – time spent with family together.

 I love spending time with my family during the Christmas season.
 We watch movies, play games, share gifts, bake, and much more.
 And when I say family, I mean both my biological family and close friends sharing experiences and creating moments together that make our December.

 Maybe the enjoyment of being with family is a gift from God.
 God set the first example of being with family and friends on the very first Christmas.
 Shepherds and wise men gathered together to welcome and celebrate the birth of Jesus.
 God loved His family so much that He came to be with us.
 Luke 2:11 says, “For unto you is born this day in the city of David a Savior, who is Christ the Lord.”
 God sent His son to earth not only to spend time with His earthly family but also to die for His family.
 Reflecting on God’s grand plan to save his people is humbling.
 God sent his son to die for us so we can be together with him again one day.